anakuron/LiveSplitRemote/README.md

 You need to have LiveSplit installed & configured with LiveSplit server before using this.
 Download [LiveSplit](https://livesplit.org) from their website and get the [LiveSplit Server](https://github.com/LiveSplit/LiveSplit.Server) from their git repo.

-click library for python is not installed by default.
+click -library for python is not installed by default.
 You can install it via pip (as a root)
 ```
 pip install click
 ```

 ### Installing
-change the address & port as needed editing the LSR.py file
+change the address & port as needed by editing the LSR.py file

-default is ```ip = "192.168.1.151"```
+default ip is ```ip = "192.168.1.151"```
 default port is ```16834```

 To run you can use: